NascimentoDavi/Data_structure/README.md

 ### Pros
 1 - Simplicity;
 2 - No additional memory : in-place sorting algorithm, logically-partitioning array;
+3 - Stable Sort (the relative order of equal items is kept);

 ### Cons
 1 - Not feasible for large datasets (Quadratic time complexity);